yudon90/DSC288R-Team-7-Jane-Street-Market-Response-Prediction/README.md

 Project Overview

-This project focuses on developing a predictive model to forecast market responses using real-time financial data.
-The goal is to identify trading opportunities by predicting the "action" (whether to trade or not) based on anonymized market features.
-This repository contains the source code, data processing pipelines, and experimental notebooks for the project.
+Predicting short-term market responses in noisy financial environments is a challenging yet critical task for optimizing trading decisions.
+In this project, we formulate real-time market prediction as a continuous regression problem.
+The goal is to predict continuous returns (specifically responder_6), which is distinctly more valuable than binary classification as it informs quantitative models of both the direction and the magnitude of the market response.
+This repository contains the source code, data processing pipelines, and experimental models for the project.

 --------
 Data Sources